Tummy Tuck (or Abdominoplasty)

 An effective way of eliminating the excess skin created after childbirth or dramatic weight loss, the tummy tuck procedure, also known as abdominoplasty, has been developed by plastic surgeons and used by Dr. Mirabile and Dr. Hsu to tighten weak or collapsed stomach muscles and excise loose, excess skin and fatty deposits around the waistline.
 The results are a tighter, smaller waistline and a more contoured mid-section.
 This can help clothing fit better.
-The scar can often be hidden beneath a bathing suit.
-Patients generally return to work within ten days.
+The scar can often be hidden under a bathing suit.
+Patients generally return to work within 10-14 days.

 Who Are the Best Candidates For a Tummy Tuck?